zq Tutorial

 The human-readable format of Zed is called ZSON (and yes, that's a play on the acronym JSON).

-ZSON is nice because it has a comprehensive type system and you can go from ZSON to an efficient binary row format (ZNG) and columnar (VNG) --- and vice versa --- with complete fidelity and no loss of information.
-In this tour, we'll stick to ZSON (though for large data sets, ZNG is much faster).
+ZSON is nice because it has a comprehensive type system and you can go from ZSON to an efficient binary row format (Super Binary) and columnar (Super Columnar) --- and vice versa --- with complete fidelity and no loss of information.
+In this tour, we'll stick to ZSON (though for large data sets, Super Binary is much faster).

 The first thing you'll notice about ZSON is that you don't need